szaboxhead/End-of-year-project/README.md

 **No need to install anything.
 As long as the Computer running the Aplication has a dedicated GPU it will be able to run it.**

 ## This project was made by:
-- Temesi Szabolcs István : Project Lead, Desktop Application Developer
+- Temesi Szabolcs István : Project Lead, Desktop Application Developer, Database Developer
-- Szabó Levente : Front- and Backend Developer
+- Szabó Levente : Front- and Backend Developer, Database Developer

 >### Desktop application:
 >- Started development : 2024-09-07